-Once patients (identified through either PICs or secondary care centres) confirm their expression of interest with the site staff, they will be invited to their first, screening/baseline visit.
+Once patients (identified through either PICs, self-referral or secondary care centres) confirm their expression of interest, they will be invited by site team to their first, screening/baseline visit.
 At this visit, the trial will be discussed in more detail and, if agreed, informed consent will be taken.